matm/jQuery-File-Upload-Wiki/How-to-submit-additional-Form-Data.md

 **Note:**
 If you set the formData option, these fields won't be send to the server, since the formData object will override them.
-You can however create a formData object of the form fields manually using jQuery's [serializeArray](http://api.jquery.com/serializeArray/) method:
+You can however create a formData object of the form fields manually using [jQuery's serializeArray method](http://api.jquery.com/serializeArray) method:

 ```js
 var formData = $('form').serializeArray();